vrk7/incident_project/README.md

 - `--api-key-var`: name of the env var that stores the API key (defaults to `OPENAI_API_KEY`).
 - `--api-base`: override the OpenAI-compatible base URL directly.
 - `--api-base-var`: name of the env var that stores a custom base URL (defaults to `OPENAI_API_BASE`).
+- `--env-file`: path to a `.env`-style file that the CLI should load before resolving variables (defaults to `.env`).
+- `--skip-env-file`: disable `.env` loading entirely for highly locked-down environments.

 After execution you will see a short console summary, and the complete draft postmortem will be saved to `postmortem.md`.